Stephen Peace: Flim career

-Politics
+Political career

 Peace got his start in politics as a protégé of State Senator Wadie Deddeh and Assemblyman Larry Kapiloff.
 He served in the California State Assembly from 1982–1992 and the California Senate from 1993–2002.

 In 2000 and 2001, then-Senator Peace authored the first laws in the nation aimed at protecting the privacy of individuals' personal information by requiring companies to inform consumers of data breaches.
-Senate Bill 129 also created the Office of Privacy Protection within the Department of Consumer Affairs to inform the public of potential options for protecting their privacy, receive complaints concerning persons unlawfully using others' personal information, and to help prosecute identity theft and other privacy-related crimes.
+Senate Bill 129 also created the Office of Privacy Protection within the Department of Consumer Affairs to inform the public of potential options for protecting their privacy, receive complaints concerning persons unlawfully using others' personal information, and help prosecute identity theft and other privacy-related crimes.

 Peace was the chairman of the Senate Committee on Energy from 1995–1997.
-During this time, the electricity deregulation bill, AB 1890, was passed and signed into law by Governor Pete Wilson.
+During this time, the Electricity deregulation bill, AB 1890, was passed and signed into law by Governor Pete Wilson.
 The author was Jim Brulte, a Republican from Rancho Cucamonga.
 Many believed this bill led to the California electricity crisis of 2000 and 2001.
 Peace was listed as a "principal co-author" of the bill.

 At the time, several prominent California newspapers came out in support of AB 1890, including the San Jose Mercury News.
 An editorial from 1996 supported the measures taken by the legislature at the time: Last year, the California Public Utilities Commission rolled out a plan to turn electric power monopolies into free-market competitors.
 It was a flickering bulb.
 A half-dozen legislators and their staffs burned the midnight oil this summer to improve it.
 What they have produced glows brightly.
 Their plan protects residential and small business customers; it treats public and investor-owned utilities fairly; it maintains important social programs such as energy efficiency and assistance.